 There are just a couple of lodges in Alta, most of which work on the old-school basis of including breakfast, dinner and sometimes lunch in the rate.
 That’s because there aren’t really any other restaurants in the village.
 The lodges are more of a communal affair with large dining tables where everyone mixes in together.
 The lodges are all spread out however you can walk amongst them if you really wanted to (but it can be freezing at night).
 So usually once you’re in for the night, you generally stay in, but this makes for a great experience to mingle with the locals and share shred stories at the end of the day.

-Find a great map of the Alta Ski Resort area and location of some of our favourite lodging here.Get your
+Find a great map of the Alta Ski Area area and location of some of our favourite lodging here.Get your

 Scout Field Guide >